Lievi77/HotelDatabaseProject/README.md

 -Create Constraints [Lev]

--Populate Tables [Lev]

 -Search for data to populate tables.
 [Chris] (hint: use Kaggle or any free data source)

+-Put the data in a folder called "Data", upload it to Github.
+[Chris]

+-Populate Tables [Lev]

+-Do the specified Queries [Lev]

 -Begin report.
 [Chris + Lev] (Lev will type the final report on Latex)